 A Great Workout Plan Is More Than Random Exercises

-Whether you’re training for strength, fat loss, endurance, or overall fitness, your plan should balance workout types, target all major muscle groups, and get harder over time.
+Anyone can throw together a list of exercises — but a smart, structured workout routine ensures you actually progress toward your goals.
+Whether you’re training for strength, fat loss, endurance, or overall fitness, your plan should balance workout types, target all major muscle groups, and increase in difficulty over time.

 🧠 Why Planning Matters

-A well-structured workout plan:
+A well-structured workout routine:

 - Prevents plateaus by adjusting intensity over time